aharth/linked-osm/ONTOLOGY.md

 - **Ways**: Introduced early in OSM development (2005-2006 era)
 - **Relations**: Added later with API v0.5 in October 2007, replacing the earlier "segments" concept

-This global numbering system ensures that every OSM element has a unique, persistent identifier that can be reliably referenced across all OSM services and applications.
+This global numbering system provides identifiers that can be referenced across all OSM services and applications, though IDs should not be considered permanently bound to a single geographic concept due to the possibility of reuse after deletion [3].

 ## Geometry Representation by Element Type